yuhko-msft/microsoft-graph-docs/api-reference/beta/api/ediscovery-noncustodialdatasource-removehold.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove a legal hold to a list of [noncustodialDataSource](../resources/ediscovery-noncustodialdatasource.md)s.
+Remove a legal hold from a list of [noncustodialDataSources](../resources/ediscovery-noncustodialdatasource.md).

 ## Permissions